Milan Yaksic

 ABOUT YOU:

-• A book or movie that left a mark on you?
-A book that made a big impact on me was Good to Great.
-It made me see that truly important results do not come from strokes of luck, but from doing things well every day, with discipline and perseverance.
+• A book or movie that left a mark on you: A book that marked me a lot was Good to Great.
+It made me see that really important results do not come from strokes of luck, but from doing things well every day, with discipline and constancy.

-In day-to-day life, those kinds of people are the ones who truly sustain an organization.
+In day-to-day life, those types of people are the ones who truly sustain an organization.

-• A phrase or principle that guides your life?
-“The difference between doing something and doing it really well is often just 10 more minutes.”
+• A phrase or principle that guides your life: “The difference between doing something and doing it really well, many times, is just 10 more minutes.”
 It is something I try to apply every day, both at work and personally.

-• Your most precious possession?
-Without a doubt, family… it will always be the engine that most motivates a person in times of crisis.
+• Your most precious asset: Undoubtedly, family... it will always be the engine that most motivates a person in times of crisis.
 But if I look at it from a more general perspective, time.
 Because it is the only resource that cannot be recovered, and how we use it ends up defining both our results and our lives.

 Staff